Data & sync

 Signed-in changes go back to the same planner across devices.

-The point of sync is not vague cloud storage.
-It is keeping the planner, calendars, and weekly state consistent when you move between desktop, tablet, and phone.
+The point of planner sync is not vague cloud storage.
+It is keeping goals, tasks, calendars, and weekly state consistent when you move between desktop, tablet, and phone.

 - Planner and goal writes are confirmed against the API before they count as canonical.